Batman R.I.P.: Aftermath

-Batman #683 reveals that Batman survives the explosion and returns to the Batcave to examine the gathered evidence on the Black Glove.
-However, the events of Final Crisis draw his attention elsewhere.
+Batman #683 reveals that Batman survives the explosion and returns to the Batcave to examine the gathered evidence on the Black Glove, but the events of Final Crisis draw his attention elsewhere.
 The events between R.I.P. and Final Crisis are covered in greater detail in Batman #701 and #702, which are presented as a missing chapter of R.I.P.

 In the crossover story Final Crisis, Darkseid attempts to mind-control Batman, capturing him while he is investigating the death of the New God Orion and attempting to create an army of clones based on him, but cannot, and only manages to make imperfect copies of him, the clones being unable to cope with the psychological stress of being Batman.
 After escaping, Batman uses the same bullet that killed Orion to shoot Darkseid.
 At the same time, Darkseid strikes him with the Omega Sanction.
-Superman is later seen holding Batman's charred body (later revealed to be one of the clones rather than the true Batman).
+Superman is later seen holding Batman's charred body, which is later revealed to be a clone.
 The Batman is now presumed dead and the Bat-Family and all of Gotham must figure out what will happen without him.
 In the end of Final Crisis #7, Anthro dies of old age and someone wearing Batman's pants, trunks, and boots places a utility belt over the dead body and then draws the Batman logo on a wall of the cave.